mangomangomango0820/mangomangomango0820.github.io/index.md

 - Analyze failures and actively drive issues to closure;

 Learning Outcomes :
-- Experience with high-speed peripheral PCIe validation and debugging;
+- Experience with high-speed peripheral PCIe bus validation and debugging;
+- Experience with NVMe/ATA protocol;
+- Experience with test equipment and tool such as protocol analyzer and oscilloscope;
-- Experience with NVMe protocol,
+- Experience with general connectivity IPs (I2C/UART);
 - Experience with script language such as Python, Go, and shell scripts;
-- Experience with test equipment and tool such as protocol analyzer and oscilloscope;
 - Data analysis and data mining;
-- SPI/UART
 ```

 #### Process Support Engineer